HelenChalmers/Seekerz-BackEndCapstone/README.md

 # Welcome to Seekerz

 A Job Tracker App for the Active Job Seeker.

-## How to Run

-1. Clone down this repo and cd into project
-2. In your teminal/git bash, Start Seekerz.sln
-3. In your package manager console, write "add-migration Initial"
-4. Then "update-database"
-5. Run the Project
+Seekerz was created for users that are in the job hunt, to help organize that process.
+A user can log in and add a position they are applying for.
+A user can add tasks to that position and archive that position when it is no longer on the table.
+I invite you to check it out!
+[Seekerz](https://seekerz.azurewebsites.net)  - login: hchalmers23@gmail.com PW: Helen23*

 ## Technologies